 If you don’t need it, why keep it?
-The General Data Protection Regulation (GDPR) states that identifiable personal data should not be kept for longer than is necessary for its defined purposes.
+According to the GDPR principles, identifiable personal data should not be kept for longer than is necessary for its defined purposes.
 So even if you collect and use personal data in a fair and lawful way, you must not keep it for longer than you actually need it.
 Therefore, you must delete/erase or anonymise this data.

 Although the GDPR does not stipulate a specific time period for deleting data, there are laws in each member state that govern the retention of data for many different types of data.
 Usually, it is data related to tax and financial matters that needs to be kept longer.
 5, 7, 10 years are the usual periods.

 Data that have no legal retention periods, a deletion schedule applies based on the purpose of the processing.
 Therefore, the company that owns this data is in the best position to judge this.
 But be careful.
 If you keep data indefinitely, “just in case,” or if there is only a slight chance that you will use it, you make yourself just as liable as if you had collected that data unlawfully.
 You must always be able to justify the retention period you choose.